kandilidinesh/database_migration_inspector/README.md

 - **Comparison Logic**: Automatically identifies discrepancies between databases based on primary key matches and data differences.
 - **Detailed Report**: Generates a JSON report detailing missing, corrupted, and new records in the migrated dataset.
-- **Customizable**: Easily adaptable to different database schemas and migration scenarios.
 - **Testing**: Includes Jest for automated testing to ensure accuracy and reliability.
 - **Dependencies**: Utilizes `pg` for PostgreSQL connectivity.